 Choose Cocker Spaniel breeders who know the history of the sire and the dam, and can explain their pedigree.

-The breeders shouldn't be afraid or reluctant to discuss and offer information, not only on the good points of their Cocker Spaniel puppies, but on problems associated with the breed.
+Reputable breeders shouldn't be afraid or reluctant to discuss and offer information, not only on the good points of their Cocker Spaniel puppies, but on problems associated with the breed.

 Learn more about Cocker Spaniel health problems.

-Ask what guarantees, if any, they offer under the contract.
+I recommend you ask what guarantees, if any, they offer under the contract.
 Some guarantee a replacement puppy, should there be any problems with congenital health or temperament.
 You may also be offered a full refund as an alternative.

 The puppies should also experience many different everyday household objects, such as umbrellas, washing machines, vacuums, brooms, washing blowing on the line, balloons, sirens, etc. The list is almost endless!